CDCgov/hubverse-annotator/README.md

 # Hubverse Annotator

-_Locally-hosted web application for visualization of hubverse formatted observations and model forecasts and for annotation of data and models._

 > [!IMPORTANT]
 > This project is currently IN PROGRESS.
 As such, there may be parts of this repository that do not make much sense or that are broken!